 - The official religion of Malaysia is Islam but other religions, including Buddhism and Christianity, are freely practised.

 Kuala Lumpur International Airport (KLIA) is a large modern hub 50km from the city, with 45 international airlines flying into the airport, including national carrier Malaysia Airlines.

 Low-cost airlines, such as AirAsia, Firefly, Malindo, usually fly in and out of Lapangan Terbang Sultan Abdul Aziz Shah in Subang

 From KLIA, the KLIA Ekspress is a high-speed rail that takes 28 minutes to KL city and car rental, bus, coach, taxi and limousine transfers are also available.

-A Malaysia tourist visa is not required if you hold a passport from most Commonwealth countries.
-Do a Malaysia visa check online before you go.
+A Malaysian tourist visa is not required if you hold a passport from most Commonwealth countries but do a Malaysia visa check online before you go.

 Kuala Lumpur Weather